DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 While a system running on a single machine is much simpler to develop and maintain than one on multiple machines, high-end powerful machines are costly.

-> "An architecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare - the load parameters." - Page 18 of the book

 ## Maintainability

-When building an application, we want to build it such that it is as easy to maintain as possible.
+When building a system, we want to build it such that it is as easy to maintain as possible.

 > "It is well known that the majority of the cost of software is not in its initial development, but in its ongoing maintenance - fixing bugs, investigating failures, modifying it for new use cases, and adding new features." - Found on Page 18 of the book